EVPN Features

 Release 24.2.11

-EVPN Core Isolation through Peer Failure Detection is now supported on the 88-LC1-36EH line cards.
+* The EVPN Core Isolation through Peer Failure Detection functionality is now extended to the 88-LC1-36EH line cards.

 EVPN Core Isolation through Peer Failure Detection